-- Check that your images are geotagged.
+- Verify that your images are geotagged.

-- Check that you have the latest version of the Google Chrome browser.
-While our web uploader is compatible with any web browser (Mozilla Firefox, Internet Explorer, Safari, etc.), we recommend using the latest version of Google Chrome.
+While the web uploader is compatible with any web browser (Mozilla Firefox, Internet Explorer, Safari, etc.), we recommend using the latest version of Google Chrome.
 You can check if you have the latest version

 - Select Site

 - Add Precision Files & Run Validation (if applicable)

 Log into your Skycatch account and click the ADD DATASET button in the upper right-hand corner of the screen to go to the new uploading features.
 If ADD DATASET is not available, we recommend you log out of your account, perform a hard refresh of your browser to clear the cache, and log back in.